 On today’s construction sites alone, lack of project data costs businesses more than $177B annually.
 Having site data that’s as up-to-date as possible means spotting problems before they become expensive and preventing rework.
 It means tighter planning and budgeting.
 It means better contractor management.

-It’s pretty straightforward, but when you have an open stream of communication between teams on site and back at the head office, everyone is more aware of what’s going on in a particular project.
+It’s pretty straightforward, but when you have an open stream of communication between teams on site and back at the head office, everyone is more aware of what’s going on.
 But how to you make that transparency easy and scalable?

 Progress reporting the traditional way